Financial-Times/origami/MIGRATION.md

 ### Migrating from v7 to v8

+v8 removes support for the internal brand.
+Consider using [o-header-services](https://github.com/Financial-Times/o-header-services) instead, or contact the Origami team to discuss bring back support for the internal brand.

+#### Markup

+`aria-selected` is no longer used to style current links.
+If your project is still using `aria-selected` in header markup replace it with `aria-current="page"`.

 #### Sass

 Origami components now require a `$system-code` Sass variable is set by the project, which must be a valid [Bizops system code](https://biz-ops.in.ft.com/list/Systems).